 3. Discover other skills

-Here you need to ask yourself what you can do.
-This does not necessarily have to be work-related but may include any skill that can keep your mind engaged and possibly improve your standard of living.
+Are there other things you are good at that you haven’t had time to develop?
+Activities don’t necessarily have to be work-related but may include any skill that can keep your mind engaged and improve your standard of living.

 When can I get my Social Security retirement benefit?